ysthakur/everything.rs/README.md

 Behold, a port of **everything** to Rust.

-Want a drop-in Rust-powered replacement for `ls` or `echo`? `everything.rs` has got you covered 💪.
+Want a drop-in Rust-powered replacement for `ls` or `echo`? `everything.rs` has got you covered.
-Now you can list directories, print strings, and more blazing fast 🚀, without the guilt 😬 of using a non-Rust 🤮 tool!
+Now you can list directories, print strings, and more blazing fast 🚀, without the guilt of using a non-Rust tool!
 Rest assured, `everything.rs` will have the *exact* same behavior as `ls` or `echo`, but with Rust 🦀.

 ## Installation